leonp/thisdaysportion/_notes/pensions.md

 published: false

 ---
 It’s that time of year when my pension statement arrives, which is usually the cause of some amusement.
-Neoliberalism’s utter failure to provide the basics for a decent existence, exhibit 1:
+Neoliberalism’s utter failure to provide for a decent existence, exhibit 1:

 {% include figure.html url="pension-amount.jpg" alt="Screenshot of my pension summary, which says I’ll receive £256 a month." caption="This is what I’ll receive every month if I continue to earn the same amount for the next 19 years." %}